 Criminal Appeals Externship

-Carl S. Kaplan and Mark Zeno, Lecturers-in-Law (2 graded academic credits, 2 ungraded clinical credits, and Minor Writing Credit, which must be registered separately with Registration Services)
+Carl S. Kaplan and Mark Zeno, Lecturers-in-Law (2 graded academic credits, 2 ungraded fieldwork credits, and Minor Writing Credit, which must be registered separately with Registration Services)

 The Criminal Appeals Externship offers students a hands-on opportunity to sharpen their written and oral advocacy skills, while gaining practical experience drafting a brief on behalf of an indigent defendant in a New York State appellate proceeding.
 Although the context of the externship is New York criminal appeals, its overarching goal is to teach persuasive written advocacy; it should appeal to all students seeking to develop their advocacy skills, regardless of whether they plan a career in criminal law.